 Along with being one of the oldest cities in Asia, the city, also known as Kota Pempek, the city is also nicknamed Kota Pempek.
 Palembang does have a strong cultural and historical significance which draws the offbeat travellers or backpackers.
 It was once called the Venice of East but the charm has depleted over the centuries.
 The silhouette of the famous Ampera Bridge is iconic in Palembang and is one of the popular tourist destinations in the city.
 Palembang is also known for its eco-tourism and has recently opened a recreational ecotourism park as well!

 Palembang spreads over an area of about 400 sq. km. and is recognized as one of the oldest cities in Indonesia.
 It occupies the lowlands that are situated to the east of the Bukit Barisan Mountains.
 The city is located about 105 kilometres away from the Bangka Strait Coast and lies over the River Musi, the largest river in Sumatra Province.
-Once popular as the Venice of Indonesia, it has since labored under the brunt of poor infrastructure that has kept tourists away.
-However, it has pulled up its socks and is gearing up to welcome them with better infrastructure and facilities.
+Once popular as the Venice of Indonesia, it has since laboured under the brunt of poor infrastructure which has hindered tourism but a focus on building tourist infrastructure has become a priority in the city.